AdobeDocs/app-builder/src/pages/guides/app_builder_guides/exc_app/modules/user.md

 title: 'External module: user'
 ---

-# User External Module
+# External Module: User

-API to request user-specific information such as IMS organization, IMS profile, access token, tenant, etc. It also  provides solutions with other capabilities such as notifying the shell that the session has expired and configuring a logout URL to expire custom sessions.
+User APIs request user-specific information such as IMS organization, IMS profile, access token, tenant, and so on.
+They also  add capabilities to solutions, for example notifying the shell when a session expires, or configuring a logout URL to expire custom sessions.

 ***Import:***